JPZP2001/JPZP2001/README.md

 Feel free to reach out to me via email: juan.zubieta@udem.edu

 P.S.
-Check out my coding projects on GitHub!
-[Link to your GitHub profile here]
+Check out my pinned coding projects!

 <!---
 JPZP2001/JPZP2001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.